wjwillemse/ruleminer/docs/usage.rst

     logging.basicConfig(stream=sys.stdout,
                         format='%(asctime)s %(message)s',
-                        level=logging.INFO)
+                        level=logging.DEBUG)

 Information about the rule generating process with be displayed in the notebook.
-Set the debug level to logging.DEBUG is you want more results.
+Set the debug level to logging.INFO is you want less results.